 Harness the energy and enthusiasm you have after graduating and take this with you into your next endeavour, whatever that may be.
 Keep moving while you have momentum.
 Employers like to see that you are off to a running start with ideas and skills that are fresh in your mind.
 There are two primary career pathways for graduates and sometimes they can be difficult to tell apart.

-So, what is the difference between Graduate Programs and Graduate Jobs?
+So, what are the differences between Graduate Programs and Graduate Jobs?

 Graduate programs are specifically designed for new graduates who would like fast track their career in a particular industry.
 Graduate programs are built around industry specific knowledge and usually collect the top sector of academics for the graduate program.
 Graduate programs are designed to work on the skills recently taught in a theoretical setting and build on specific career goals and methodologies.